 Decide on a scheduling engine

-The core of any booking app is a scheduling engine.
+The core of any doctor appointment booking app is a scheduling engine.
 A few years back, when there was no abundance of third-party scheduling APIs, we at Mind Studios had been building this functionality from scratch.
 Making it maximally fine-tuned to the project requirements took us many hours to develop and cost our clients a pretty penny.